 Read on to figure out how to approach H&S plans and tools, as well as what to do when incidents do happen.

 If it’s practical to put your H&S information down on paper, then do it.
-If it’s more useful to do it through other means, eg pinning up a laminated image of how to safely use machine guarding instead of expecting workers to read a complicated instruction manual — do that instead.
+If it’s more useful to do it through other means, for example pinning up a laminated image of how to safely use machine guarding instead of expecting workers to read a complicated instruction manual — do that instead.

 Great practice is to do what works best for you and your workers.
 What’s absolutely important is for you to have an H&S culture that’s open, honest and collaborative.
 This will get everyone at work actively thinking and learning about H&S. It’ll also give them ownership of it so they all do what they need to.